Earn points for your spending and save with a frequent flyer credit card that has no annual fee.

 Thanks for your question.

-Please have a look at our credit card comparison page for a range of credit cards that may be suited to your needs.
-If you would like to change your current credit card to another provider, you can close your existing account (call your card issuer and let them know you would like to close the account once it has been paid in full) and then apply for another card through the application links provided on our credit card review pages.
+You can use our credit card comparison page for a range of credit cards that may be suited to your needs.
+If you would like to change your current credit card to another provider, you can close your existing account.
+You can call your card issuer and let them know you would like to close the account once it has been paid in full.
+Then apply for another card through the application links provided on our credit card review pages.
 If you have a balance on your current card, you can apply to transfer this balance to your new card under a balance transfer promotion.

 I hope this has answered your question.